China Entertainment Television Explained

 Website:cetv.com

-China Entertainment Television (CETV) was a Mandarin Chinese-language satellite television channel in the Greater China region, owned jointly by the Hong Kong-based TOM Group (majority shareholder) and the United StatesTBS Networks (36% shareholder).
-The broadcaster was originally based in Kowloon Tong, Hong Kong, but moved to Shenzhen, China since 2003.
+China Entertainment Television (CETV) was a Mandarin Chinese-language satellite television channel in the Greater China region, owned jointly by TOM Group (majority shareholder) and the United StatesTBS Networks (36% shareholder).
+The broadcaster was originally based in Kowloon Tong, Hong Kong, but moved to Shenzhen, China in 2003.

-At launch, the channel was known for its policy of "no sex, no violence and no news", despite the fact that its founder Robert Chua was known for his sexual activities, including the Hong Kong adult video magazine Le Club.[1]
-Chua said that the launch of CETV was an opportunity for him to create a network devoid of sex and violence, values practiced decades earlier by Walt Disney, who Chua considered to be a moneymaker, as well as traditional Asian values to counter programming from the western world that was penetrating in the continent.
+At launch, the channel was known for its policy of "no sex, no violence and no news" (its founder Robert Chua was known for his sexual activities, including the Hong Kong adult video magazine Le Club).[1]
+Chua said that the launch of CETV was an opportunity for him to create a network that practiced values elevated by Walt Disney, who Chua considered to be a moneymaker, as well as traditional Asian values to counter western programming.
 Experimental broadcasts started on 1 December 1994 with 12 hours of programming, six hours of original content and six hours of repeats; on 11 March 1995, the network launched its regular broadcast, with a 24-hour schedule.[2]

 External links